 In the United Kingdom Matthew has worked with many leading orchestras including the London Philharmonic Orchestra, Philharmonia, Royal Liverpool Philharmonic Orchestra, BBC Philharmonic and with the Royal Ballet Covent Garden.
-Matthew also held the position of Associate Conductor with the Bournemouth Symphony Orchestra for three years.
+Matthew also held the position of Associate Conductor with the Bournemouth Symphony Orchestra.

 Matthew has also made numerous appearances outside the UK, being a regular guest conductor with the RTE National Symphony Orchestra of Ireland, the Orquesta Sinfonica Nacional de Chile, Orquesta Clasica Santa Cecilia Madrid and the Brasov Philharmonic Romania.
 In 2016 Matthew made his Swedish debut with performances of Philip Glass’ Satyagraha with Folkoperan Stockholm and returns to the company in 2017 and 2018.
 In 2018 Matthew will conduct further performances of Satyagraha in Copenhagen at Folketeatret – Copenhagen Opera Festival and at the Brooklyn Academy of Music (BAM) New York.

 In Australia Matthew held the position of Artistic Director and Chief Conductor with the Darwin Symphony Orchestra (2013-2017).
 He has also conducted many of Australia’s other leading ensembles including the Melbourne, Tasmanian and Queensland Symphony Orchestras.

 Matthew is a keen advocate of new music, regularly commissioning new works, including recent Australian commissions/performances of Ross Edwards, Iain Grandage, Lachlan Skipworth, Matthew Hindson and Elena Kats-Chernin and is regularly engaged by new music ensembles such as Halcyon.